-The Un-Scripted Theater Company is holding General Auditions for the rest of its 2017 season.
+The Un-Scripted Theater Company is holding General Auditions for the first half of its 2018 season.
 All directors will be present and will be looking for guests to bring on for Un-Scripted’s run of completely improvised shows.

 Where: Un-Scripted Theater Company, 533 Sutter Street 2nd floor, San Francisco

-- You have at least 2 years of improv training and have performance experience
+- Have at least 2 years of improv training and have performance experience

-- You are familiar with improvised long form narrative and looking to get better at it
+- With the exception of DASH-only interest, familiar with improvised long form narrative and looking to get better at it

-- You are looking to work with a tight-knit ensemble
+- Looking to work with a tight knit ensemble

 - Bonus points if you have familiarity with improvised singing